MicrosoftDocs/powerapps-docs/powerapps-docs/teams/export-employee-ideas-for-reporting.md

       > [!div class="mx-imgBorder"]
       > ![Add idea row to excel table.](media/export-employee-ideas-for-reporting/add-idea-row-to-excel-step.png "Add idea row to excel table")

-9. Next we are going to capture the vote details--to do that, we again need to get the idea data, so add another list rows step outside of the apply to each step to get employee ideas .
+9. Next, we're going to capture the vote details.
+To do that, we again need to get the idea data, so add another list rows step outside of the apply to each step to get employee ideas.

-    - Select Employee Ideas for the table name
+    - Select Employee Ideas for the table name.
-    - Rename step to **List Ideas**
+    - Rename step to **List Ideas**.

 10. Add an apply to each step and rename it to **Update Vote Detail**.
 We are doing this so we can get the vote data for each idea.